Home › Service directory › Walton ward psychiatric intensive care unit (Wakefield)

 About the service

-Our service users are in an acute phase of mental ill health and are usually detained under the Mental Health Act.
-Service users may come to us with difficult to manage symptoms such as aggression or disinhibition (inappropriate behaviour) as well as other associated risks which do not allow them to be safely managed and treated in a general inpatient ward.
+Walton ward is a Psychiatric Intensive Care Unit (PICU) which provides intensive nursing care for both male and female patients.
+The 14 bedded unit supports service users, who are in an acute phase of mental illness and are usually detained under the Mental Health Act.
+Service users may come to us with difficult to manage symptoms such as aggression or disinhibition (inappropriate behaviour) as well as other associated risks which do not allow them to be safely managed and treated in an acute inpatient ward.

 Our aim is to provide a safe environment for people and to manage their condition in the least restrictive setting.
+Before any patient is admitted to the unit, a comprehensive assessment is completed to ensure that the admission is appropriate to the individual’s needs.

 Staff you may meet